JobdeVogel/Solar-Irradiation-Prediction/README.md

 #### Run the dataset generation sequentially:
 `cd dataset`
-`python main.py -std`
+`python main.py -std -b path_to_bag_file`

 The `-std` paramameter indicates that the logs should be printed to stdout.
-When using parallel mode, this should be avoided, because multiple processes will send logs to stdout simultaneously
+When using parallel mode, this should be avoided, because multiple processes will send logs to stdout simultaneously.

 #### Run the dataset generation in parallel:
 `cd dataset`
 `python run.py`

-General setting for the dataset generation can be changed in `dataset/parameters/params`
+General setting for the dataset generation can be changed in `dataset/parameters/params`.
+By default, the input bag data is in `dataset/data/bag` and the output folder should be `dataset/data/raw`.

 #### Train a neural network for solar irradiation prediction.
 `cd pointnext`
 `python examples/segmentation/main.py --cfg cfgs/irradiance/irradiancenet-l.yaml --dataset.common.data_root path_to_dataset`

-Parameters for training, validation and testing can be changed in `cfgs/default`, `cfgs/irradiance/default` and `cfgs/irradiance/ ... .yaml`
+Parameters for training, validation and testing can be changed in `cfgs/default`, `cfgs/irradiance/default` and `cfgs/irradiance/ ... .yaml`.
+The `path_to_dataset` should be `dataset/data/raw` if parameters are not changed for the dataset generation.

 <p align="center">
 <img src="docs/example.png" width=85% height=85% class="center">